-Fishing pressure is a key driver of stock status and a useful indicator for the whole of Target 6, even though it is meaningful only when related to the pressure corresponding to MSY.
+Fishing pressure is a key driver of stock status and a useful indicator for the whole of Target 6, even though the related indicator is meaningful only when related to the pressure corresponding to MSY (as provided in UNCLOS) or to the maximum economic yield (MEY).
 The relationship of fishing pressure and stock status is not linear, however, and its relationship with the broader environmental impacts of fishing (the fishery "footprint") is even more indirect and non-linear.
 For almost all fisheries, changes in fishing pressure can change the many different aspects of the fishery's footprint on the ecosystem at different rates.

 The global fleet is composed of a very large range of vessel types, from a one-person, non-motorized canoe using simple gear, to very large industrial factory ships, using very large-scale fishing gear, advanced positioning and detection devices (sonars, sounders, helicopters, planes and satellites) and on-board fish-processing facilities.
 The amount and efficiency of the technology available to these fishing units has very significantly increased with time.
-Moreover, any unit of fishing capacity (e.g., of gross tonnage, horsepower or kilowatts) or fishing effort (e.g., days-at-sea, trawling time, soaking time of gill nets or long lines) may result in a wide range of actual fishing mortality depending on species and areas.
-To make matters more complicated, the fishing mortality generated, on average, by each unit of fishing capacity or effort-the "catchability coefficient" tends to change with fish abundance, increasing as abundance decreases.
+Moreover, any unit of fishing capacity (e.g., of gross tonnage, horsepower or kilowatts) or fishing effort (e.g., number of vessels; days-at-sea; trawling time; soaking time of gill nets or long lines) may result in a wide range of actual fishing mortality depending on species and areas.
+To make matters more complicated, the fishing mortality generated, on average, by each unit of fishing capacity or effort - the "catchability coefficient" tends to change with fish abundance, increasing as abundance decreases.
 Consequently, calculating global trends in actual fishing pressure since World War II and any change since 2010 is a challenge.